 i.e., as \(N\) increases, the joint distribution of \(\sv^{(N)}_{1:K}\) converges in total variation distance to the posterior of \eqref{eq:observation-relax}. \end{theorem}

 \begin{IEEEproof} See Appendix~\ref{proof:consistency}. \end{IEEEproof}

 Theorem~\ref{thm:consistency} establishes the convergence of DiG to the relaxed posterior distribution.
 Since the relaxed observation model \eqref{eq:observation-relax} differs from the original model \eqref{eq:observation} only through the relaxation levels \(\eta_k\), the distribution \(p_{\sv^{(N)}_{1:K}}\) provides an accurate approximation to the true posterior \(p_{\sv_{1:K}\mid \yv=\breve{\yv}}\) when \(\eta_k\) is sufficiently small.

+One may notice that some structural priors, such as exact sparse or exact low-rank priors, may be singular with respect to the Lebesgue measure and thus do not satisfy the strictly positive density condition in Theorem~\ref{thm:consistency}.
+This condition is mainly used as a sufficient technical condition that allows standard convergence results to be applied to the DiG sampler.
+Although it does not apply to certain structural priors exactly, it is mild from an approximation viewpoint: in the quadratic Wasserstein space~\cite{villani_optimal_2009}, any finite-second-moment prior can be approximated arbitrarily well by distributions admitting strictly positive densities, e.g., via Gaussian convolution with vanishing variance.
+Theorem~\ref{thm:consistency} applies exactly to these positive-density approximating priors.

 In particular, when all sensing operators are identity matrices (one may directly reduce to this case via an appropriate change of variables; see Section~\ref{subsec:formulation}), no modeling mismatch is introduced in \eqref{eq:observation-relax}, and one obtains convergence to the true posterior directly.

 \begin{corollary} Under the setting of Theorem~\ref{thm:consistency}, if \(\Hm_k=\Imat\) for all \(1\leq k\leq K\), then the DiG output \({\sv}^{(N)}_{1:K}\) satisfies

 i.e., \({\sv}^{(N)}_{1:K}\) converges in distribution to the true posterior. \end{corollary}